Chapter 5: Financial Management

 H. Financial Training Seminars

-Each fall semester student organization Presidents and Treasurers must attend a financial training seminar offered by the Department of Campus Life.
-This required training will cover general accounting concepts, important information about keeping records, and other critical business information regarding insurance, contracts, annual filing requirements, etc. Information regarding these seminars will be sent to all student organization Presidents and Treasurers in the early fall semester.
+Throughout the academic year student organization Presidents and Treasurers can attend various workshops offered by the Department of Campus Life.
+These workshops cover general accounting concepts, important information about keeping records, and other critical business information regarding insurance, contracts, annual filing requirements, etc. The Department of Campus Life will send out information regarding these seminars to all student organization Presidents and Treasurers early in the fall semester.

 I. Planning the Fiscal Year